 2. Aerospace Engineering and Operations Technician

-An ISFJ's keen eye for detail is invaluable when developing test procedures, recording data, and controlling the quality of the systems installed in aircrafts.
+An ISFJ's keen eye for detail is invaluable when developing test procedures, recording data, and controlling the quality of the systems installed in aircraft.
 Professionals and civilians depend heavily upon the engineering and operations technicians to develop and test equipment, as equipment failure during flight can be fatal.
 A vocational technical education or associate degree in engineering technology is required to enter this field.

 3. Industrial Safety and Health Engineer

 Industrial safety and health engineers develop procedures and design systems that protect people from illness, injury, and property damage.
-These engineers incorporate their concern for others into a full time job ensuring individuals stay safe at work.
+These engineers incorporate their concern for others into a full-time job ensuring that individuals stay safe at work.
 Safety and health engineers are needed to inspect facilities, engineering processes, machinery, and safety equipment efficiently and effectively, in order to ensure that buildings and products comply with health and safety regulations.

-Workers depend on safety and health engineers to ensure that new equipment and machinery meets outlined requirements, and to install safety devices on machinery when necessary.
+Workers depend on safety and health engineers to ensure that new equipment and machinery meet outlined requirements, and to install safety devices on machinery when necessary.
 Industrial safety and health engineers are required to hold a bachelor's degree in environmental health and safety, engineering, or a related field.
 Most employers prefer candidates to have previous work or internship experience.

 4. Industrial Engineer

 Industrial engineers also act as quality control and devise cost analysis systems.
-Clients depend on these engineers to devise and improve their production systems and deliver products and services that perform with maximum efficiency.
+Clients depend on these engineers to design and improve their production systems and deliver products and services that perform with maximum efficiency.
 A bachelor's degree in industrial engineering or a related field is required to become an industrial engineer.

 1. Police, Fire, or Ambulance Dispatcher